leomccormack/Spatial_Audio_Framework/README.md

 ```
 cd doxygen
 doxygen doxygen_config
-# optional, to also build the pdf version:
+# optionally... to also build the pdf version:
 cd latex
 make
 ```